s-loar/wp-scratch-theme/README.md

-# TOPS Project
+# Custom Built Theme in WordPress Project

-This is a project of Children's Hospital.
-TOPS is an LMS tool which is meant to help in the recovery of teens with critical brain injuries.
+This is a project to learn and practice the art of custom theme development in the WordPress platform.

 ## Setup
 Follow these steps for your local setup of this project.